microsoft/debug-adapter-protocol/specification.md

 ### <a name="Reverse_Requests_RunInTerminal" class="anchor"></a>:arrow_right_hook: RunInTerminal Request

-This request is sent from the debug adapter to the client to run a command in a terminal.
+This optional request is sent from the debug adapter to the client to run a command in a terminal.
 This is typically used to launch the debuggee in a terminal provided by the client.
+This request should only be called if the client has passed the value true for the 'supportsRunInTerminalRequest' capability of the 'initialize' request.

 ```typescript
 interface RunInTerminalRequest extends Request {